-The “Singleton” hypothesis of Nick Bostrom, director of Future of Humanity Institute at the 'Oxford University, claims that intelligent life on Earth will eventually create a unique and compact complex.
+The "Singleton" hypothesis of Nick Bostrom, director of the Future of Humanity Institute at l 'Oxford University, claims that intelligent life on Earth will eventually create a unique and compact complex.

 In English "singleton" it is a curious term that cannot be translated easily: it identifies a process of reduction to one, as if it were a 'singolian', a single inhabitant of a city of individuals.